-Where a child's behaviour is causing or posing potential or serious harm to themselves or other people or serious damage to the environment, a kaiako may need to restrain the child to keep the child or others safe - that is, hold or carry them without first seeking their permission.
+Where a child's behaviour is causing or posing potential or serious harm to themselves or other people or serious damage to the environment, a Kaiako may need to restrain the child to keep the child or others safe - that is, hold or carry them without first seeking their permission.
 It should in no way harm the child.
 Restraint is a last resort and always avoided if possible.
-If it occurs the kaiako involved must call for support from other kaiako and make them aware of what is happening and why.
-Any restraint of children must be recorded in the centre incident book and shared with head teacher, director, and the child's family.
+If it occurs the Kaiako involved may call for support from other Kaiako and make them aware of what is happening and why.
+Any restraint of children must be recorded on the OUCA incident form (not an accident form) and shared with the head teacher, manager, and the child's whānau.